Why You Must Stop Seeking Approval (Hint: Your life depends on it)

 In fact, there’s danger even writing this because it dances perilously close to the edge of seeking your approval by telling you what I did with potentially some veiled self-congratulatory scheme.

-But let’s go there.
+So let’s go there.

 More than that, you’re in the majority.
 So stay with me here.